schase15/risk_of_mortality/README.md

-### Dash web application that predicts a patients risk of mortality based on diagnosis and other metrics available at patient intake.
+### Dash web application that predicts a patient's risk of mortality based on diagnosis and other metrics available at patient intake.

 **Input**: